-The Greek Mythology gave rise to a new folklore mythicizing about one of the most treacherous and merciless creatures called Sphinx.
-Sphinx is described as having the body of a lion and the head of a lady.
-Myths say Sphinx used to ask a riddle to people on their way and those who can’t answer her riddle are killed and eaten by Sphinx, what a ravenous monster!
-However the exact riddle asked by Sphinx was not specified by the early tellers of the tales, the one offered to Oedipus was like this:
+The Greek Mythology gave rise to new folklore mythicizing one of the most dangerous and merciless creatures called the Sphinx.
+A sphinx has a lion’s body and a lady’s head.
+Myths say Sphinx used to ask a riddle to people on their way, and those who couldn’t answer her riddle were killed and eaten by Sphinx; what a ravenous monster!
+However, the exact riddle asked by Sphinx was not specified by the early tellers of the tales; the one offered to Oedipus was like this:

 “What animal is that which in the morning goes upon four feet; upon two feet in the

-However, many interpretations are available about Sphinx’s Riddle, nobody knows what exactly Oedipus answered but it’s been said that he was the only person to solve Sphinx’s Riddle, and was not killed by Sphinx.
-If you happen to meet Sphinx, what will you reply her back?
-Be well-prepared guys!
+However, many interpretations are available about Sphinx’s Riddle; nobody knows what exactly Oedipus answered, but it’s been said that he was the only person to solve Sphinx’s Riddle and was not killed by Sphinx.
+If you meet Sphinx, what will you reply to her?
+Be well-prepared, guys!
 You know very well what she does when one can’t solve her riddle… ha ha ha!